gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

    it is processed by the nova-scheduler which writes in the nova-database when a matchmaking with a free resource has been accomplished.
-On the next poll when the resource reads the nova-database it "realises" that it is supposed to start a new VM. nova-compute writes then the status inside the nova database.
+On the next poll when the resource reads the nova-database it "realizes" that it is supposed to start a new VM. nova-compute writes then the status inside the nova database.

-   Different sheduling policy and options can be set in the nova's configuration file.
+   Different scheduling policy and options can be set in the nova's configuration file.

 Recap
 -----

-Small recap on what has to be done for a sevice installation:
+Small recap on what has to be done for a service installation:

 * create database,
 * create user for the this database in way that in can connects and configure the service.